Thing Update API

 For a root domain the domain path will be a single / and for any subdomain will be on the form /subdomain1/subdomain2/ and so on.

-There are few extra topics of interest, that the AWS IoT thing shadow service provides and that we expose in the client facing API.
+There are few extra topics of interest, that the AWS IoT Device Shadow service provides and that we expose in the client facing API.

 The AWS Iot topic to client API mappings are: